 Low pathogenic avian influenza (LPAI) has circulated in wild bird populations, at low levels, for many years, but HPAI is a relatively recent occurrence in wild birds although it is much more common in poultry settings.
 The disease is spread via saliva and faeces.

 We are in unchartered waters in terms of predicting what the scale of the impact on the Bass Rock northern gannet colony will be.
-As the disease has hit the colony at the start of the breeding season the effect is likely to be significant with adult birds dying and nests, eggs and chicks being deserted.
-This means fewer young birds will be recruited back into the population next year.
+As the disease hit the colony at the start of the 2022 breeding season the effect is likely to be significant.
 As a long-lived species it will take the colony several years to recover from this disease.
 You can find out more about the Northern gannet in our species profile or through our gannet life-cycle learning video resource.

-As Scotland supports 56% of the global population of northern gannets, and with the Bass Rock being the largest colony in the world, what we are seeing will have an impact at the global population level.
+As Scotland supports 56% of the global population of northern gannets, and with the Bass Rock being the largest colony in the world, what we saw in 2022 will have an impact at the global population level.
 IUCN (International Union for Nature Conservation) currently list northern gannets as being of least conservation concern whilst the latest UK Birds of Conservation Concern 5 lists the species as amber rated.

 Species affected by avian flu

-Although the main species to be affected at scale are Great skua and Northern gannets, other species have also tested positive.
+Although the main species to be affected at scale are Great skua and Northern gannets, other species also tested positive in 2022.
 These include common buzzard, greylag and Canada geese, eider ducks, arctic tern, guillemots and herring- and black-backed gull.
 None of these have yet been affected to the same extent as the levels of mortality being witnessed in Great Skuas and Northern gannets.

 Assessing the scale of impact